pauldwhitman/uaegoldenvisa/README.md

 |41|Addresses Info|Email||

 ### Attachments required
+Please observe that some of the attachments require Arabic translation.

 |#|Attachment|Description|
 |-|-|-|
 |1|BANK STATEMENT|A single PDF containing 6 months of bank statements showing monthly deposits greater than AED 30,000.|